 If this is your first offense, you can be fined up to $200.
 Additionally, this violation carries five driver points on your license.

-Points and Fines Associated with Monroe County Traffic Tickets
+Points and Fines Associated with Rochester and Monroe County Traffic Tickets

 Above, you are going to see a few mentions of fines and points.
 Fines are more straightforward: this is money that you need to pay to the government as a penalty for committing a traffic violation.
 More serious traffic violations incur steeper fines.
 Similarly, if you have committed multiple offenses of the same violation, your fine will also increase.